 b.
-Bid Item 4, Sediment Filters
+Bid Item 5, Silt Fence

-- (1) This item shall consist of furnishing and installing sediment filters to the lengths and in locations designated on the drawings and otherwise needed to control sediment from leaving the construction site.
-Maintenance of installed sediment filters shall be paid for under the bid item for Pollution Control. - (2) The sediment filter materials shall meet the requirements of Material Specification 592. - (3) The silt fence shall be installed according to the requirements in ASTM D6462. - (4) In Section 7, Measurement and payment, Method 1 shall apply.
+- (1) This item shall consist of furnishing and installing silt fence to the lengths and locations designated on the drawings and otherwise needed to control sediment from leaving the construction site.
+Maintenance and removal of installed silt fence shall be paid for under the bid item for Pollution Control. - (2) In Section 3, Erosion and sediment control measures and works, Sediment filters shall be limited to geotextile sediment filters. - (3) In Section 7, Measurement and payment, Method 1 shall apply.